for Homestead & Miniature Cattle

 Sometimes these terms have different definitions in different breeds.

-Therefore, in cases where breed purity is a factor, (eg. when preserving rare breeds in danger of extinction) it is important to ask the right questions, and to clarify everyone's definitions when using these terms.
+In cases where breed purity is a factor, (eg. when preserving rare breeds in danger of extinction) it is important to ask the right questions, and to clarify everyone's definitions when using these terms.
 There are also a few additional breed specific terms such as "heritage" (many breeds such as beef Shorthorn, Angus, etc.), "native" (Milking Shorthorn), "traditional" (Dexter), or OP~Original Population (Herefords), used to identify fullblood cattle with no known outside genetics in their pedigrees.

 When shopping for cattle or choosing a breed, most buyers are not overly concerned about breed purity.
 Buyers just need to be aware that once purity is traded in for the advantages of outcrossing (eg. heterosis or blending the favorable traits of multiple breeds, or "improving" an old breed, or creating a new breed), it cannot be undone.
 When buying cattle, if purity is a concern, don't make assumptions.
 Many breeders are unaware of the actual purity of their own animals.
 And just because an animal is registered, does not mean it is pure.
 More often than not, it isn't pure.
 Read more here: What is the Difference between Purebred and Fullblood? (and who cares?).

-10. How Many Breeds Are There?
+10. How Many Breeds Are There to Choose From?

 Miniature Breeds?
 Well... possibly fewer than you may have heard...